dodrio/jet/README.md

 # Jet
-An HTTP proxy which integrated with socks.
+An HTTP/HTTPS proxy which integrated with socks.

 > The name "Jet" is inspired by Jet Black from Cowboy Bepop.